bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 A Step contains the code that performs the build task.
 You can configure the inputs and parameters that define the task, and view and reuse the outputs a Step generates.
 Reusing the output means that another Step can use it as the value of one of its inputs.

-Our Steps are written with either bash or Go.
+Our Steps are written in [Go](https://golang.org/) or Bash.
 Steps are contained in their own Git repositories: that includes the code and the `step.yml` file that defines the configuration of the Step.
 If you wish to make the Step available to other users, the `step.yml` file needs to be included in the `bitrise-steplib` repository so that other users can find the Step on our website, in the Workflow Editor.

-{% include message_box.html type="info" title="Sharing Steps" content="Sharing your custom Steps is not required, of course: a Step with a use case that is specific to a single user will not be much help to others.
+{% include message_box.html type="info" title="Sharing Steps" content="Sharing your custom Steps is optional: a Step with a use case that is specific to a single user will not be much help to others.
 As you can run a Step from your own machine or from any Git repository, your custom Steps do not have to be part of the Bitrise Step Library.

 For more info on sharing Steps with other users, check out the [Sharing Steps](/contributors/sharing-steps-with-all-bitrise-users/) guide."%}